-ShoppingLime Ridge Mall, 999 Upper Wentworth St., has Hudson's Bay, Home Outfitters and Sears among its more than 230 store and services.
+ShoppingLime Ridge Mall, 999 Upper Wentworth St., has Hudson's Bay and Home Outfitters among its more than 230 store and services.
 The Brick and Marshalls are among the more than 120 shops and services available at The Centre on Barton Mall, 1227 Barton St. E.

 For locally produced handicrafts from more than 50 artisans visit Textures Craftworks, at 236 Locke St. S. in an area of cafés and antique shops.
 The shop is a non-profit artisans' cooperative that also offers demonstrations and exhibitions.
 Hess Village is an area of restored houses in the vicinity of Hess and George streets that provides a Victorian setting for galleries, restaurants and pubs.

 Royal Botanical Gardens see Burlington

 In-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 All hotels must meet the same basic requirements for cleanliness, comfort and hospitality to be AAA Approved.
 A rating of one to five AAA Diamonds tells members what type of experience to expect, from no-frills to highly personalized.